otalk/attachMediaStream/README.md

 ## Other Details

-The module's main function returns `true` if successful and `false` otherwise.
+The module's main function returns the element if successful and `false` otherwise.
 In case that's useful.
 But if you're able to getUserMedia to begin with, attaching it shouldn't really fail.

 ## License